AXION-MONEY/liquidity-amo/README.md

 - **Thena and Equalizer**
 - **Solidly V2**

-There are less variations in Uniswap v2 pools across Dexes, so we expect a larger compatibility.
+There are fewer variations in Uniswap v2 pools across Dexes, so we expect a larger compatibility.

 ---